Skip to main content

 How it works

-We add your monthly contribution (a percent of salary) to your employer's match (a percent of your contribution, up to a cap on salary), then compound the combined monthly amount plus your current balance at your expected annual return until your retirement age.
+We add your monthly contribution (a percent of salary) to your employer's match (a percent of what you put in, up to a cap on salary), then compound that combined monthly amount — plus your current balance — at your expected annual return until your retirement age.
+The single most important input is time: money contributed in your 30s has decades to compound, so it ends up doing far more work than money added later.

 FAQ